nolenzhao/blog/content/posts/haskell_type_states.md

 relax(Horse{ /* Table fields */ });
 ```

 Now, we have declared the concept of an object being `Sittable`[^2].
 Statements within the curly braces must be well-formed.
-In this example, the check is if `s.sit()` will compile correctly.
+In this example, the check is if `s.sit()` will compile correctly and the `sit` method return type is `void`.
+All lines within the `requires` clause must compile and be satisfied.
 The `relax` method now acts as a generic function which can be called to check for any object which there exists a `sit` method.
 Duplicate *relaxing logic* does not need to be written as in the case which only used templates.

 ### Conclusion